• Skip to primary navigation

 🌿 Ingredients

-To keep things simple for quick lunch prep, I used just a handful of ingredients in this recipe:
+To keep things simple for quick lunch prep, I used just a handful of ingredients in this recipe.
+I love fresh veggies in my tuna salad so I'm using celery, red pepper and red onion here, plus a little mayo.

 See recipe card below for exact quantities.